Arsenal vs Liverpool prediction: Carabao Cup betting tips

 Arsenal vs Liverpool betting tips

-Betfred offer the fantastic PickYourPunt tool, which allows you to create some exciting bets.
-We’ve gone ahead and combined a couple of bets, with the first being the game to end with under 2.5 goals, which has individual odds of 11/10.
+bet365 offer the fantastic Bet Builder tool, which allows you to create some exciting bets.
+We’ve gone ahead and combined a couple of bets, with the first being the game to end with under 3 goals, which has individual odds of 21/20.

-Arsenal vs Liverpool betting tips: Under 2.5 goals and Jota to score first @ 8/1 with Betfred
+Arsenal vs Liverpool betting tips: Under 3 goals and Jota to score first @ 10/1 with bet365

 Odds are correct at the time of publication and are subject to change.